-And, now, on to 15 wedding photography blog ideas that you can use!
+And now, on to the best wedding photography blog ideas that you can use!

-Blogging about venues helps you, and the venue, get noticed!
+Blogging about venues is beneficial to you, and the venue gets noticed too!
 Write about your favorite venues and share some stories from wedding days you’ve photographed there.
-Turn these blogs into recommendations for your couples like “Top 5 Wedding Venues in The Local Area.”
+Turn these blogs into recommendations for your couples like, ‘Top 5 Wedding Venues in The Local Area’ or ‘Top Places For Destination Weddings In The World’.
 Get in touch with venues and ask them whether they’d like to partner with you on these posts.
-You could do a “best of” wedding venue blog each season – winter, spring, summer and fall.
-These blogs could talk about the best spots to get married according to the different seasons.
+You could do a “best of” wedding venue blog each season – winter, spring, summer, and fall.
+These wedding blogs could talk about the best spots to get married according to the different seasons.
 Don’t forget to add beautiful photographs of the venues along with your blog!

 2. Detail Photos

-Detail photographs from the wedding can provide endless topics for your wedding blog posts.
-Topics like “Best Bow Ties In 2020”, or “Best Ring Photos of 2020” can summarize your year in photographs.
+Detail photographs from a wedding can provide endless topics for your wedding blog posts.
+Topics like ‘Best Bow Ties In 2020’ or ‘Best Ring Photos of 2020’ can summarize your year in photographs.
 Take any detail photos you’ve created, group them together by topic, and write a wedding photography blog on each.
-You could also write about the techniques you used to capture your photos – like “Top 5 Detail Photos (of the year, of your career, of the season).”
-Don’t forget to tag, link out to, and/or mention vendors in these posts as many of the details you photograph are the result of the hard work and collaboration of the wedding vendor team, to include the caterer, the cake baker, the florist, the venue, the wedding coordinator, the dressmaker (or dress shop), the suit maker (or tux shop), the jeweler, the hair and makeup artist and more.
+You could also write about the techniques you used to capture your photos, like ‘Top 5 Detail Photos (of the year, of your career, of the season)’.
+Don’t forget to tag, link out to, and/or mention wedding vendors in these posts!
+Many of these details you photograph are the result of the hard work and collaboration of the wedding vendor team, including the caterer, the cake baker, the florist, the venue, wedding planners, the dressmaker (or dress shop), the suit maker (or tux shop), the jeweler, the hair and makeup artist, and more.

 Wedding décor is a great topic to write about.
-Most couples are on the lookout for wedding décor inspiration, and a décor blog can help showcase ideas they could use for their own wedding day!
+Most couples are on the lookout for wedding inspiration blogs, and a décor blog can help showcase ideas they could use for their own big day!
 Get your best wedding décor photographs together and post them with written content that describes what you loved about each.
 This is one post where you don’t have to write a lot of text – you can just let the topic speak through your photographs.
-You could also ask the venue coordinator, or a local wedding coordinator, to guest post on this topic and collab with you using your photos.
+You could also ask the venue coordinator or a local wedding coordinator to guest post on this topic and collaborate with you using your photos.

 4. Wedding Dresses

 When we list “best topics” for wedding photography blog content, the wedding dress easily makes the list since you likely have lots of photos of wedding dresses you can rely on to include in your blog!
-Also, brides spend lots of time researching wedding dresses, so if you use the right keywords in your blogs about wedding dresses you will likely draw some potential brides to your business through organic search.
+Also, brides spend lots of time researching wedding dresses.
+So if you use the right keywords in your blogs about wedding dresses, you will likely draw some potential brides to your wedding website through organic search.

 5. Wedding Favors

-Don’t forget to include the cake in your wedding photography blog topics.
-Also, we have seen some incredible photos of cupcake towers, donut tiers, candy bars, and cookies through the years, so if you have these kinds of images, find a way to collectively use them for a “Things To Eat Other Than Cake at Your Wedding” post.
+Don’t forget to include the cake in your wedding blogs.
+Also, we have seen some incredible photos of cupcake towers, donut tiers, candy bars, and cookies through the years, so if you have these kinds of images, find a way to collectively use them for a ‘Things To Eat Other Than Cake at Your Wedding’ post.
 Besides being visually appealing, these photographs might give other couples ideas for their wedding cake or wedding day dessert options.
-You could also turn this into a “how to” blog post to inspire other photographers on ways to photograph the cake and desserts.
-Another idea is to create a blog post entirely about the cake cutting and “first bite” photographs.
+You could also turn this into a how-to blog post to inspire other photographers on ways to photograph the cake and desserts.
+Another idea is to create a blog post entirely about the cake cutting and first bite photographs.

 7. The Couple

-Blogging about the couple could prove to be an instant crowd pleaser when it comes to the couple and their families.
+Blogging about the couple could prove to be an instant crowd-pleaser when it comes to the couple and their families.
 And, in truth, this is probably the most content-rich topic you can write about since you spend plenty of time getting to know your couple before the wedding day.
-Include the couple’s story: how they met, how long they’ve been together, likes, dislikes etc. Don’t forget to add any funny stories or anecdotes that make the post more engaging.
-You could do multiple blog posts about the couple too – one for the engagement session and one after the wedding.
+Include the couple’s love story: how they met, how long they’ve been together, likes, dislikes, etc. Don’t forget to add any funny stories or anecdotes that make the post more engaging.
+You could do multiple blog posts about the couple: one for the engagement session and another after the wedding.
 Another great blog post topic is writing about something that makes your couple look unique, like a certain style or vibe they have.
-Complement your content for this wedding blog with detail photos.
+Complement your content for these wedding blogs with detail photos.